 Food and water safety in Barcelona

 There are tons of different food items/dishes to try out in Barcelona.
-Most popular foods include Iberico Ham, paella, Spanish Omelet, Bombas, etc. Fresh vegetables (I adore tomatoes from Spain – they are delicious) and seafood is also very popular in Barcelona.
+Most popular foods include Iberico Ham, paella, Spanish Omelet, Bombas, etc. Fresh vegetables (I adore tomatoes from Spain – they are delicious) and seafood are also very popular in Barcelona.

 We didn’t have any stomach complaints after consuming food in the touristy areas in Barcelona like La Boqueria or Las Ramblas restaurants.